-Your son or daughter is constantly changing, and so are the social pressures he or she experiences.
-From your teen's perspective, something you said a few months ago about teen drug abuse - or years ago - might seem like ancient history now.
+Your son or daughter is constantly changing, and so are the social pressures they feel.
+From your teen's perspective, something you said a few months ago about teen drug abuse -- or years ago -- might seem like ancient history now.

 Your child asks you about your own past drug use.

 Instead of evading the question, answer honestly but without getting bogged down in the details.
 There's no need to say exactly what you did or when you did it.
 Focus on why your own teen drug abuse, in retrospect, wasn't such a great idea.
-Remember, your kid isn't only asking to make you squirm (although that may be part of it); he or she may be trying to sort things out and is looking for guidance.
+Remember, your kid isn't only asking to make you squirm (although that may be part of it); they may be trying to sort things out and look for guidance.

 - I did smoke pot in high school, but it just made me feel anxious and freaked out.